Here we go island hopping in El Nido, the northernmost region on Palawan and arguably the most known too.

 EL NIDO ISLAND HOPPING TOURS

 One can tell that to make it simple everybody agreed to the municipality program to offer 4 tours named A-B-C-D, all of them with fixed prices.
-Depending on high/low season, or large groups, everybody is then free to offer discounts.
+Depending on high/low season, or large groups, each agent is then free to offer discounts.

-We rented a scooter and decided to go farther to Nacpan Beach, about 30 km away (also reachable by tricycle if you don’t mind the 45min-trip).
-It wasn’t high season yet, actually rains were still hitting the area every few days, and the last couple of km were muddy dirt roads!
+We rented a scooter and decided to go farther to Nacpan Beach, about 30 km away (also reachable by tricycle if you don’t mind the 45 min-trip).
+It wasn’t high season yet, sudden storms were still hitting the area every few days, and the last couple of km were muddy dirt roads!
 It was a fun challenge to overcome them though, and the reward was absolutely stunning: the majestic Nacpan Beach was awaiting us in all its beauty.
 This beach is so large that even dozens of people won’t make it look busy.

 It is situated in a wide bay with some islets in the middle, and the views are simply wonderful.
-Luckily the area isn’t much constructed, so its wildness is preserved.
-On the left side of the beach, a few meters from the water, there are few stilt houses where local fishermen families live.
+Luckily the area isn’t much built up, so its wildness is preserved.
+On the left side of the beach, few meters from the shore, local fishermen families live in stilt houses.

-We spend the whole day relaxing at the beach and swimming in the warm waters.
-As sunset is coming, we have to leave not to ride in the mud in complete darkness.
-We enjoy the way back to El Nido, riding through rice fields and green hills with a sense of freedom invading us.
-At night the choice for dinner is endless, actually it is not easy to find a local Filipino restaurant among the western businesses.
-We later return to our room and prepare the small waterproof bag we’ll need in the morning to go island hopping: sunglasses, a cap, and our go pro camera are more than enough!
+At night the choice for dinner is endless, actually it is not easy to find a local Filipino restaurant among the many western businesses.
+We later return to our room and prepare the small waterproof bag we’ll need in the morning to go island hopping: sunglasses, a cap and our go pro camera are more than enough!

-It’s also a good season to be here, not so crowded as they told us, and once in a while we can enjoy views and places all for ourselves!
+It’s also a good season to be here, not so crowded as they told us, and in some spots we get to enjoy views and places all for ourselves!

 As our tour ends, we return to town much pleased and tanned!